#

 My files keep disappearing from Sync as soon as I restore it

-This issue is most commonly seen on Windows, where Windows Defender may quarantine files with code blocks, causing certain notes to disappear.
+This issue is most common on Windows.
+Windows Defender may quarantine files with code blocks, which causes certain notes to disappear.

-Another frequent cause is double-syncing, where Obsidian Sync is running alongside another syncing service.
+Another common cause is double-syncing.
+This happens when Obsidian Sync runs alongside another syncing service.

 Switch to Obsidian Sync > Move your vault out of your third party syncing service or cloud storage

-Finally, this can happen when a file is restored on one device, but then removed from a secondary device due to illegal characters in the filename.
+Finally, this can happen when you restore a file on one device, but then it is removed from a secondary device.
+This happens when the filename has illegal characters.

 #